There Is Still Room For Compass Inc. (COMP) to Improve Its Value - Let's Wait for Clarity - The Dwinnex

 Ratios:

-For a better understanding of COMP, let’s look at its different ratios.
+Our analysis of COMP’s different ratios will help us gain a deeper understanding of the company.
 For the most recent quarter (mrq), Quick Ratio is recorded 1.50 and its Current Ratio is at 1.50.
 In the meantime, Its Debt-to-Equity ratio is 0.04 whereas as Long-Term Debt/Eq ratio is at 0.00.

 Upgrades & Downgrades